HOW TO HATCH BUTTON QUAIL

 Put a small 1 by 3 inch piece of sponge in the incubator so that it does not inhibit the movement of the rotating rack, keep the sponge pretty moist until the eggs are ready to be put into hatcher.
 If you don’t have a separate hatcher, you can use the incubator, quickly remove the turning rack placing a pre cut piece of rubber shelf matting in the bottom of the incubator and put the eggs back in the incubator on the matting then do not disturb until they hatch.
 Only open the lid to add water to the sponge.
 (I use a kitchen baster to add the water.)

 Once the chicks have hatched (note that most of the eggs will hatch within a few hours of each other) and their down looks dry you can either move them to a nursery setting or leave them in the incubator, keeping the temperature at 99.5 for their first week.
 Put in a small container of water, I use a mayonnaise jar lid with small pebbles or 1/2 glass marbles in it to keep the little ones from drowning as they will fall asleep any where.
 Also place a piece of paper towel covered with a small pile of 28% gamebird starter food.
 You want them to “trip” over the food so that they start pecking and eating.
 Note that if you are using the incubator as their home, open up the observation windows a small amount so that fresh air can get into their container.
 The heater will compensate for the open windows.

-Good luck to you and enjoy watching them grow and change colors!
+Good luck to you and enjoy watching them grow!